 There are special rules for prospecting expenditure in an area in Zambia over which a mining right has been granted.
 These enable the shareholders of the company undertaking the prospecting to claim a deduction for the prospecting expenditure, provided certain conditions are met.

 Deductibility of interest is limited to 30% of a company’s tax earnings before interest, tax, depreciation, and amortisation (EBITDA).
 This limit excludes businesses on the turnover tax system and taxpayers engaged under the Banking and Financial Services Act.
 Any unrelieved interest may be carried forward for deduction in the following year provided that the total interest deducted does not exceed 30% of the tax EBITDA for that year and the interest is in line with the arm’s-length principle.
-Any unrelieved interest may, however, only be carried forward for a period of five years.
+Any unrelieved interest may, however, only be carried forward for a period of five years (10 years for entities involved in electricity generation and entities carrying on mining operations).

 If the interest expense for any charge year does not exceed 30% of the tax earnings, it is still possible for some or all of the interest charged to be disallowed if the interest is not in line with the arm’s-length principle based on the transfer pricing requirements.